 During the second quarter of fiscal 2012, we divested our Supermetals Business and, accordingly, for all periods we have classified the income or loss from the Supermetals Business as Income from discontinued operations, net of tax.
-Income from discontinued operations, net of tax, decreased \$203 million in fiscal 2013 when compared to fiscal 2012 because we recognized the gain on the sale of the business in fiscal 2013.
-Income from discontinued operations, net of tax, increased \$152 million in fiscal 2012 when compared to fiscal 2013 under the sale of the Supermetals Business.
+Income from discontinued operations, net of tax, decreased \$203 million in fiscal 2013 when compared to fiscal 2012 because we recognized the gain on the sale of the business in fiscal 2012 and no longer operated the business in fiscal 2013.
+Income from discontinued operations, net of tax, increased \$152 million in fiscal 2012 when compared to fiscal 2011 driven by the gain on the sale of the Supermetals Business.